AyeCode/userswp/readme.txt

 == Changelog ==

+= 1.2.3.21 =
+* Allow to dismiss notice displayed when author archive disabled from Yoast SEO- ADDED

 = 1.2.3.20 =
 * Allow to access register form using 'user_type' argument in register page URL - ADDED
 * Creation of dynamic property is deprecated warning - FIXED